tkleykamp/DataOps/howto/process_mapping.md

 *Define and Measure*
 1. Identify a problem or question(s) to understand or solve
 2. Identify the various data sources that may help in addressing the question(s) or problem.
-3. Identify team members to work with (link to DataOps Team)
+3. Identify team members to work with: [Forming Your DataOps Team](../blob/master/howto/team)
 4. Identify and define common symbols and terms that will be used to map out your current data analysis process (i.e. flow chart)
 5. Define the scope/process boundaries (start and end)
 6. Define the “size” of the issue/problem you’re trying to understand or solve (how much, how often, how long, etc.)